-When it comes to your Magento store, eCommerce SEO is vitally important.
-To those who are unfamiliar with SEO it can seem like an arduous task, and it may feel impossible to reach that golden first page.
-That’s why we’ve put together this handy guide, specifically for Magento users, on SEO best practices to help you move on up through those all-important rankings.
+To those who are unfamiliar with SEO, it can seem like an impossible task to reach that golden first page.
+That’s why we’ve put together this handy guide, specifically for Magento users, on eCommerce SEO best practices.

 SEO and Magento: Getting to Know the Basics